Sphereon-Opensource/gx-agent/README.md

 ---

-__Warning: These packages are in a very early development stage.
+__These packages are in a very early development stage.
 Breaking changes without notice will occur at this point!__

+**WARNING: This Gaia-X agent is compatible only with a non-official Gaia-X compliance service with Verifiable Presentation support**
 ---

 # Gaia-X agent